skghprofile/Microsoft-Azure-SIEM-Project/README.md

 - This project is directly inspired by Josh Madakor's [YouTube Channel](https://www.youtube.com/@JoshMadakor).
   - [Josh Madakor's Video Link](https://www.youtube.com/watch?v=RoZeVbbZ0o0)

 - I appreciate [ZeroTrustAccess](https://github.com/ZeroTrustAccess) and their documentation on the same [project](https://github.com/ZeroTrustAccess/Honeypot/blob/main/README.md) for markdown layout inspiration and more.
-Their work was especially helpful as some Azure features have been updated or relocated since Josh Madakor’s video from over two years ago.
+Their work was beneficial as some Azure features have been updated or relocated since Josh Madakor’s video from over two years ago.